What textile material is anti-static?

-Static electricity builds up when two different materials rub against each other.
-This is especially common with synthetic fabrics like polyester or nylon.
-These materials tend to hold onto electrons, creating an imbalance of electrical charge.
+Static electricity builds up when two different materials rub against each other and exchange electrons.
+This is especially problematic with synthetic fabrics like polyester and nylon, which tend to hold onto electrons rather than allowing them to flow freely.
 The result?
-Clingy clothes, flyaway hair, and those unexpected zaps.
+That clingy dress that won’t hang properly, hair that won’t behave, and those surprising electric shocks when you least expect them.

 Stainless Steel Conductive Yarn